TomPoulton/rspec-puppet-unit-testing/README.md

 To get this running for another module:
 - add `puppetlabs_spec_helper` to your Gemfile (or gem install)
+- add `puppet-puppet-utils` to your Gemfile (or gem install)
 - run `rspec-puppet-init` in the module root as you would normally
 - replace the `spec_helper.rb` file with the one from `foo`
 - replace the module's `Rakefile` file with the one from `foo`
-- copy the `Rakefile` from the root of this project if you want to use it
+- copy the `Rakefile` from the root of this project (if you want to use it)

 I think that's it!? [puppetlabs_spec_helper](http://rubygems.org/gems/puppetlabs_spec_helper) provides a few things:
 - one if its dependencies is `mocha` which provides the `stubs().with().returns()` stuff